Learning Long-Range Representations with Equivariant Messages: Background

-\paragraph{Invariance and equivariance} The potential energy $E$ is invariant under translations, rotations, and permutations, i.e., relabeling, of atomic positions. \mlps must respect these symmetries, at least approximately.
-Translation invariance is respected by construction in atomistic \gnns.
+\paragraph{Invariance and equivariance} The potential energy $E$ is invariant under permutations, i.e., reordering, of atomic positions, as well as global translations and rotations of the coordinate system.
+In other words, $E$ is invariant under actions of the (special) Euclidean symmetry group $\seg$ applied to all positions (including replicas).\footnote{In fact, the energy is invariant under global inversions as well, i.e., under the action of the full Euclidean group $\eg$, composed of translations and rotations+inversions, $\og$.
+To simplify notation in this manuscript, we focus on proper scalars and tensors, i.e., irreducible representations of $\sog$ -- all arguments and operations can be readily generalized to $\og$.} \mlps must respect these symmetries, at least approximately.
+Translation invariance is respected by construction in atomistic \gnns{} through the use of relative-position vectors as edge labels.
 Permutation invariance is typically ensured through commutative aggregation functions, for instance sums.
-Finally, rotation invariance can either be learned through data augmentation (\cite{pc2023,lpc2024}), or ensured by requiring that internal features remain aware of their geometric meaning, i.e., that they are \emph{equivariant} to rotations (\cite{s2021}).
-While in principle, \mlps could be constructed from invariant features only, equivariant internal features have been found to improve accuracy and data efficiency by allowing model to access orientation information (\cite{tskylkr2018,bmsgmkmsk2022,bksoc2022}).
-One way to construct models accordingly is to associate features with an irreducible representation of $\sog$ or $\og$, with two additional indices $l=0,1,2,...$, the spherical degree, and $m=-l,-l+1,...,l-1,l$, the spherical channel.
-We denote such objects as tensors $\spherical{X}{l}$.
-To ensure equivariance, only certain operations can be performed on $\spherical{X}{l}$: Multiplication with a constant, provided the constant is shared across $m$ for each $l$; addition of two spherical features of same $l$; computing the invariant norm by taking the squared sum over $m$; and finally a tensor product of two spherical features to form a third, involving a contraction of both with the Clebsch-Gordan coefficients.
-Notably, nonlinearities cannot be applied directly on spherical features.
+Finally, rotation invariance can either be learned through data augmentation (\cite{pc2023,lpc2024}), or ensured by requiring that internal features remain aware of their geometric meaning, i.e., that they are \emph{equivariant} to rotations.
+While in principle, \mlps could be constructed from invariant features only, equivariant internal features have been found to improve accuracy and data efficiency by allowing the model to access orientation information (\cite{tskylkr2018,bmsgmkmsk2022,bksoc2022}).
+A thorough discussion of equivariance for \mlps can be found in other works \citep{s2021,um2024}; essentially, we consider the transformation of internal features of the models under rotations $g \in \sog$ applied equally to all geometric inputs (positions and cell vectors), leading to a joint rotation of all bulk positions.
+Consider the \mlp up to some hidden layer as a function $f: \sX \rightarrow \sY$, where $ \sX = {\reals^{3 \times (N+3)}}$ for periodic systems and $\sX = {\reals^{3\times N}}$ for molecules.
+Equivariance is defined by $f \circ g = g \circ f$ for all $g \in \sog$: rotations can be equivalently applied before or after $f$.
+To ensure that this is the case, internal features must be constructed as direct sum of different irreducible representations of $\sog$, indexed by $l$, combined with a feature (channel) dimension $c$: $\sY = \left( \oplus_{l=0}^{\lmax} \reals^{2l+1} \right) \otimes \reals^c$.
+Rotations act as linear transformations on these irreducible representations.
+We write spherical features as tensor $\tS$ with the last three indices the representation order $l=0,...,\lmax$, the component $m=-l,...,l$, and the channel index $c$.
+Such tensors are therefore ragged: Different $l$ correspond to different numbers of components $m$.
+The $l=0$ components are called scalars and are invariant under rotations.
+Collections of purely scalar features are also denoted as matrices $\mP$.
+In \cref{sec:apx-modules}, we describe a number of operations that can be applied to spherical features without disrupting equivariance.